ANALYTICS SOLUTIONS2025-10-30

 Report Vs. Analytics: Know the Difference

-If you’re considering using the data to make the decision about what should happen next, should report or analytics be your guide?
+If you're considering using the data to decide what should happen next, should report or analytics be your guide?

 A data report is a process of compiling data.
 It can be as simple as having a list of activities.
-But to take it a step further, the report has to be analyzed to deliver a statistical measure of a company, individual, product, or service.
+However, to take it a step further, the report must be analyzed to provide a statistical measure of a company, individual, product, or service.

-The analysis uses data to answer strategic business questions, while a report uses data to track the business’ performance.
+The analysis uses data to answer strategic business questions, while a report uses data to track the business's performance.

 Think of a story as a presentation to an audience.
-Storytelling allows you to use the actual data and show the inner workings of your data model or analysis in such a way that people can understand what they’re seeing and why it matters.
+Storytelling enables you to utilize actual data and illustrate the inner workings of your data model or analysis in a way that allows people to understand what they're seeing and why it matters.

 Here's an explanation by QuestionPro:

-Reporting: The process of organizing data into informational summaries in order to monitor how different areas of a business are performing.
+Reporting: The process of organizing data into informational summaries to monitor how different areas of a business are performing.

-Analysis: The process of exploring data and reports in order to extract meaningful insights, which can be used to better understand and improve business performance.
+Analysis: The process of exploring data and reports to extract meaningful insights, which can be used to understand better and improve business performance.

-So data analytics is a mathematical representation of the data and models that can also be used to describe how to predict what will happen in the future.
-Think of analytics as a set of formulas; it’s what you use to predict the results.
+Data analytics is a mathematical representation of data and models that can also be used to predict future outcomes.
+Think of analytics as a set of formulas; it's what you use to predict the results.

 Understanding the difference between a Report and Analytics could be one of the most important things to do if you're looking to build meaningful insights from your data.

-Reports will usually be much more ‘raw’, meaning they’re not quantified, and they don’t include any data analysis.
-They’re a way of getting your data out there so you can look at it and understand what’s going on.
+Reports will usually be much more 'raw', meaning they're not quantified, and they don't include any data analysis.
+They're a way of getting your data out there so you can review it and understand what's happening.

-If you just wanted to see the number of new visitors that have come to your site, then you’d use a report.
-So, reports generally include facts and statistics about a particular topic or event, but because there’s no quantifying, it’s not likely that the information will be very meaningful.
+If you just wanted to see the number of new visitors that have come to your site, then you'd use a report.
+So, reports generally include facts and statistics about a particular topic or event, but because there's no quantification, it's unlikely that the information will be significant.

-Analytics, on the other hand, will almost always include some kind of analysis of the data that you’ve collected.
+Analytics, on the other hand, will almost always include some analysis of the data that you've collected.

-It may be that the only insight that they’ll provide is what proportion of visitors are returning or how much time people spend on your site.
+It may be that the only insight they provide is the proportion of visitors who return or the amount of time people spend on your site.

-Or maybe you want to find out how many visitors are coming from specific countries or what type of device they’re using to view your site.
+Or perhaps you want to discover how many visitors are coming from specific countries or what type of device they're using to view your site.

-So clearly, the difference is in what they provide.
-In data-driven decision-making, analytics is often referred to as the visualization part.
+Clearly, the difference lies in what they provide.
+In data-driven decision-making, analytics is often referred to as the "visualization part".

 What makes one a reporting tool and the other an analytics solution?
-The report is usually printed out in PDF format, sent to the user by email or Excel, or uploaded to a website.
+The report is typically printed in PDF format, sent to the user via email, uploaded to a website, or shared in Excel format.

-The reports are usually visually oriented, but not generally specific enough to be useful in the decision-making process.
+The reports are usually visually oriented, but not generally specific enough to be helpful in the decision-making process.

 On the other hand, an analytics solution provides a specific set of tools to help users make better decisions.

-The data provided by the analytics tool is used to identify trends, spikes, anomalies, and anomalies (e.g., outliers).
-If you’re not familiar with statistics then this might be an area that’s beyond your capabilities.
+The data provided by the analytics tool is used to identify trends, spikes, and anomalies (e.g., outliers).
+If you're not familiar with statistics, then this might be an area that's beyond your capabilities.

-In conclusion: To make raw data useful, it has to be processed and displayed.
+To make raw data useful, it has to be processed and displayed.
 Data is collected from various sources and stored in databases, but it must be processed to extract value.
-Data reporting, not to be confused with data analytics, involves the use of various tools for defining and storing data, along with the monitoring of trends, the collection process, and overall performance.
+Data reporting, distinct from data analytics, involves the use of multiple tools to define and store data, as well as monitor trends, the collection process, and overall performance.

-Therefore, data reporting refers to the process of collecting, storing, and displaying data to monitor a process’ performance.
-The process requires a certain level of skill and a certain set of tools.
-Reporting and analytics are distinct processes, despite often being used interchangeably.
+Therefore, data reporting refers to the process of collecting, storing, and displaying data to monitor a process's performance.
+The process requires a certain level of skill and a specific set of tools.
+Reporting and analytics are distinct processes, although they are often used interchangeably.